anukzak22/Marketing-Analytics-Package/README.md

 The **bassmodel** package is a Python package that provides functions for fitting and predicting using the Bass diffusion model.

+To forecast how quickly new items will be adopted in a market, the Bass model is a well-liked method in marketing analytics.
+The Bass model package can be used to aid with a number of issues relating to the marketing and adoption of new products, such as:

+- Forecasting product sales
+- Estimating the market potential with diffusion
+- Comparing the performance of different products

 ## Functions